 18. Halal Beauty Cosmetics

 Silk Oil of Morocco is an Australian Owned, internationally recognised, hair and beauty brand that was founded in 2002.
-The product line started with a Hair & Skin Treatment serum which then progressed into an entire professional hair care range.
+The product line started with a Hair & Skin Treatment serum which then progressed into an entire professional haircare range.
 From this foundation flowed Skin Care, Cosmetics, Male Grooming and even Homewares & Accessories.
-The brand mission is based around creating accessible, effective, safe & cruelty free products that bring results as well as a little bit of luxury to their customers.
-Silk offers a unique product performance through the use of beneficial oils, active key ingredients and innovative formulas that according to their website ‘Our Story’ page are Vegan friendly, cruelty free and avoided use of SLS, ALS, Alcohols and parabens.
+The brand mission is based around creating accessible, effective, safe & cruelty-free products that bring results as well as a little bit of luxury to its customers.
+Silk offers a unique product performance through the use of beneficial oils, active key ingredients and innovative formulas that according to their website ‘Our Story’ page are Vegan friendly, cruelty-free and avoided the use of SLS, ALS, Alcohols and parabens.
 So if this is the case, it would certainly make the product line halal.
 Having said that though, their website does not show any certifications so please do still check ingredients and labels that are clearly provided on every product page and on all packaging.
-For more details you can also check out their FAQ’s page.
+For more details, you can also check out their FAQ’s page.

 Website – www.silkoilofmorocco.com.au

 Beauty Without Cruelty is a proudly British brand.
-All Beauty Without Cruelty products are 100% suitable for vegans & vegetarians, completely cruelty free and comply with their fixed cut-off date.
-They are another brand known to be caring to the environment by using recycled materials where possible and finding methods of sourcing to minimize their footprint on the planet.
-They use natural pure ingredients, being hypoallergenic and fragrance free throughout, their products are considered one of the most successful for sensitive skin.
+All Beauty Without Cruelty products are 100% suitable for vegans & vegetarians, completely cruelty-free and comply with their fixed cut-off date.
+They are another brand known to be caring for the environment by using recycled materials where possible and finding methods of sourcing to minimize their footprint on the planet.
+They use natural pure ingredients, being hypoallergenic and fragrance-free throughout, their products are considered one of the most successful for sensitive skin.
 Their ingredients policy found on their about page also states that all products are paraben, carmine, PEG, GMO, Toluene, Formaldehyde, Phthalate and even Talc Free!